Introduction to Gold Prospecting in Arizona

 - Best season: Winter months

-Pro Tip: The desert pavement (dark, rocky surface) in this area can be gold-bearing—try metal detecting these areas after a good rain has washed away the lighter materials.
+Pro Tip: The desert pavement (dark, rocky surface) in this area can be gold-bearing—try metal detecting these flats after a good rain has washed away lighter material.
+A small scoop and gold storage vials help keep your finer finds organized once you get home.

 12. Goldfield/Superstition Mountains

-Yes, the legendary Lost Dutchman’s Gold Mine is supposedly hidden somewhere in these mountains!
+Yes, the legendary Lost Dutchman’s Gold Mine is supposedly hidden somewhere in these mountains.
 While you might not stumble upon that mythical bonanza, the Goldfield area does produce real gold.
-The mountains themselves are mostly wilderness, but the surrounding washes can be productive.
+The mountains themselves are largely wilderness, but the surrounding washes and foothill drainages can be productive for careful panners and detectorists.

 - Accessibility: Good access to foothills, wilderness restrictions in mountains